 An implant consists of two connected patches, like a clam shell, that are permanently placed in the hole through a thin, flexible tube (catheter).
 Over time, the lining of the heart wall grows over the patch and seals the hole completely.

-The Cooper Heart Institute has a large and renowned team of physicians who offer world class cardiac care and have extensive experience performing cardiac catheterization with VSD closure device.
+Cardiac Partners has a large and renowned team of physicians who offer world class cardiac care and have extensive experience performing cardiac catheterization with VSD closure device.

 Understanding the procedure